Mipo Odubeko: Fleetwood Town

 On 12 August 2024, Odubeko joined League Two club Fleetwood Town on an initial one-year deal with the option for a further twelve months.
 On 11 December 2024, Fleetwood confirmed that they had cancelled Odubeko's contract after he had made 11 appearances in all competitions, scoring once.

 Shelbourne

 On 20 December 2024, Odubeko signed for League of Ireland Premier Division club Shelbourne ahead of their 2025 season.
 He said he appreciated the straight talking of head coach Damien Duff.
 He scored the opening goal in the 2025 President of Ireland's Cup victory over Drogheda United.
 In April 2025, pundit Roddy Collins said that he was "probably one of the worst finishers I've seen in Irish football", which Duff retorted as being "a really poor comment".
+Odubeko had a transfer to Belgian Pro League club Cercle Brugg fall through in February 2026.

 International career

 Odubeko was born in Ireland and is of Nigerian descent through his parents, who were both born in the African country.
 He represented the Republic of Ireland's under-16 side in their successful 2017 Victory Shield campaign and was selected to play for the under-17 team in two matches against Finland in March 2019.
 However, he was overlooked for Ireland's squad for the 2019 UEFA European Under-17 Championship despite his strong form at club level and, having not represented the nation in the intervening period, rejected subsequent call-ups to the under-21 squad in 2021, sparking speculation that he could switch allegiances to Nigeria.
 He also remains eligible to represent England.
 Odubeko made his debut for the Republic of Ireland under-21 team on 29 March 2022 in a 2–0 win away to Sweden in the 2023 UEFA European Under-21 Championship qualifiers.
 On 3 June 2022, he scored his first goal for the under-21s in a 3–0 win over Bosnia and Herzegovina at Tallaght Stadium.